 Ocean Master is a fully bred Atlantean of royal blood, unlike his brother Aquaman who is half-Atlantean, which accounts for Ocean Master's substantial superhuman abilities.
 Ocean Master possesses abilities similar to Aquaman (though to a lesser degree than Aquaman as shown in Aquaman #21).

 Ocean Master possesses superhuman strength like all Atlanteans, though it might be to a greater degree due to his royal lineage (though to a lesser degree than Aquaman).
 He was shown punching through concrete, tearing apart a bus with his hands, tossing Aquaman to the second floor of building with one hand and punching a huge metahuman through the roof of a building and over a great distance.
+In the animated movie "Justice League: Throne of Atlantis," all of the Atlantean soldiers show considerably higher levels of super-strength.
+With the examples indicated above, we can assume that Ocean Master possesses close to Class 100 strength (capable of lifting/pressing 100 tons).

 Ocean Master's enhanced physiology enables him to withstand heavy impacts that would kill any normal human being and gives him the ability to function and survive at the ocean floor.
 He possesses superhuman durability high enough to be unaffected by the immense pressure and the cold temperature of the ocean depths, this also makes him tough enough to be almost invulnerable to extreme heat and gun fire, in addition to surviving a bus thrown and landing on him.